 • Existing transfers to bonus interest savings accounts in the deceased’s sole name

-Sole Term Investment AccountsInterest will continue to accrue on Term Investment accounts until the membership is finalised.
+Sole Term Deposit AccountsInterest will continue to accrue on Term Deposit accounts until the membership is finalised.
 Any early withdrawal fees will be waived, and interest accrued up until account closure will be paid.

 PensionsIf you are the executor or administrator of the estate you will need to notify the relevant pension paying authorities (Australian and/or International) of the death of the member.